FranMoraton/DDD-EDA-TDD-skeleton/README.md

 - **Authentication and Authorization Module**: Provides a basic structure for handling user authentication and access control.
 - **Default Admin User**: A preconfigured admin user to simplify authentication during development.
 - **Cache of Queries**: Optimized query caching using a custom implementation that extends CacheQuery, enabling efficient and reusable cache strategies for database operations.
+- **Acceptance Tests**: Behat-based acceptance tests are integrated into the project to ensure that business requirements are met.
+Run the tests with make behat.
 - **API Documentation**:
     - **AsyncAPI** available at [http://localhost:8091](http://localhost:8091).
     - **OpenAPI** available at [http://localhost:8090](http://localhost:8090).

+- **Kubernetes Deployment Base**: A basic Kubernetes deployment setup is included to allow you to deploy the application to a Kubernetes cluster.
+It includes deployment, service, and ingress configurations to get your app running in a Kubernetes environment.
 ---

 ## Prerequisites